 Given the critically ill patient who presents with gastrointestinal crisis, the Resident must be able to critically evaluate the nature of the illness, institute immediate life-sustaining support, and embark upon a program of precise diagnosis, continuing support and appropriate therapy.
-The Resident shall demonstrate knowledge of:

-- The causes, diagnostic techniques and management of the acute abdomen - The diagnostic techniques and management of the child presenting with congenital malformations of the GI system - The diagnosis and management of upper and lower GI bleeding - The complications of abdominal surgery and trauma

-7. The Patient with Hepatic Dysfunction
+- The causes, diagnostic techniques and management of the acute abdomen - The diagnosis and management of upper and lower GI bleeding - The diagnosis and management of hollow viscus dysfunction - The complications of abdominal surgery and trauma - 7.
+The Patient with Hepatic Dysfunction

-Given a patient with jaundice and/or manifest hepatic failure, the Resident must be able to recognize the problem, provide for immediate life-sustaining support, and develop an plan for the diagnosis and the treatment of the patient.
+Given a patient with jaundice and/or manifest hepatic failure, the

+Resident must be able to recognize the problem, provide for immediate life-sustaining support, and develop an plan for the diagnosis and the treatment of the patient.
-The pathophysiology and management of acute and chronic liver disease

-- The role of the liver in the reticuloendothelial system, and as a site for the detoxification of endogenous and exogenous substances, and for the production of substance necessary for hemostasis - The physiology and management of the patient following liver transplantation, including the pharmacological management, and complications (if not available at the site of training, the Resident should have an understanding of the current field)

-8. The Patient with Hematological/Oncologic Disorders
+- The pathophysiology and management of acute and chronic liver disease - The problems inherent in the use of drugs and supportive interventions in patients with liver disease - Extrahepatic biliary disease and its complications in critically ill patients - The role of the liver in the reticuloendothelial system, and as a site for the detoxification of endogenous and exogenous substances, and for the production of substance necessary for hemostasis - The physiology and management of the patient following liver transplantation, including the pharmacological management, and complications (if not available at the site of training, the Resident should have an understanding of the current field) - 8.
+The Patient with Hematological/Oncologic Disorders

-Given a critically ill patient with a malignancy, a thrombotic or thrombolytic disorder, bleeding, neutropenia, or anemia, the Resident must be able to recognize the problem, provide for any indicated life-sustaining support, and proceed with an orderly course of investigation, management, continued support and treatment.
+Given a critically ill patient with a malignancy, a thrombotic or thrombolytic disorder, bleeding, neutropenia, or anemia, the Resident must be able to recognize the problem, provide for any indicated lifesustaining support, and proceed with an orderly course of investigation, management, continued support and treatment.

-- The pathogenesis and management of thrombocytopenia, anemia, neutropenia - The pathogenesis and management of pediatric oncologic diseases and their complications - The pathogenesis and management of hemolytic and vaso-occlusive diseases - The coagulation sequence, the fibrinolytic pathway, and disorders of these mechanisms, including recognition and pathophysiology - Blood component therapy, complications, and alternatives available - Anticoagulant and fibrinolytic therapies illness.
-The Resident must also be able to devise a management strategy for the provision of either enteral and/or parenteral nutrition to sustain the patient throughout the period of critical illness.
+- The pathogenesis and management of thrombocytopenia, anemia, neutropenia - The pathogenesis and management of adult oncologic diseases and their complications - The pathogenesis and management of hemolytic and vaso-occlusive diseases - The role of the red cell in oxygen transport in the critically ill and the aberrations of this role - The coagulation sequence, the fibrinolytic pathway, and disorders of these mechanisms, including recognition and pathophysiology - Blood component therapy and alternatives available

+• Anticoagulant and fibrinolytic therapies